juttle/juttle/test/runtime/specs/juttle-spec/procs/emit.spec.md

    * CompileError: Do not specify -points with -limit or -to

-Complains about timeful -points with -from
+Complains about -points with -from
 ----------------------------------------------------

 ### Juttle